Christina X Ji

 Christina

-I am a final-year PhD student in computer science at MIT.
-My research is focused on machine learning for healthcare.
+I am finishing my PhD in computer science at MIT this summer.
+My research is in machine learning for healthcare.
 I completed my MEng and BS in computer science at MIT in 2019.
+Resume

 Publications